PhilippPro/PhilippPro.github.io/_posts/2019-3-5-Statistical_tests_overview.md

 ![graphic](/images/Overview_statistical_tests.png "graphic")

 Here another table for the creation of interesting plots.
-This graph is not yet fully completed.
+This table is not yet fully completed.

 ![graphic](/images/Overview_statistical_plots.png "graphic")